Pavel Durov

 Pavel rented the top two floors of the famous Singer House on Nevsky Prospekt, where the main office of VKontakte moved.

-Since December 2011, Durov has actively participated in funding startups selected through competitions.
+Starting in December 2011, Durov began actively funding startups chosen through competitive selection processes.
 The first six selected startups received $25,000 each from Durov.
-In early January 2012, Pavel donated $1 million to Wikipedia.
+In early January 2012, Pavel made a $1 million donation to Wikipedia.

 VKontakte central office (Singer House)